scalable-web-systems/spring-22/README.md

 ### Comment to Declare Topic

-Each tutorial must have a comment on the first line of the tutorial (befor).
+Each tutorial must have a comment on the first line of the tutorial (before the heading).
 The comment should contain a number corresponding to the topics given below:

 0 - Kubernetes
 <br>